missdeer/quteGo/README.md

 ![screenshot](screens/new-analysis.png)

-It is possible to run analysis with multiple engines, or with different komi values.  q5go keeps track of these separately and displays multiple evaluation graphs.
+It is possible to run analysis with multiple engines, or with different komi values.  qutego keeps track of these separately and displays multiple evaluation graphs.

 ![screenshot](screens/multieval.png)

 ### Export
-q5Go allows the user to export board positions as ASCII diagrams suitable for Sensei's Library or the lifein19x19.com forums, or in the SVG vector graphics format which should be suitable for printing.
+quteGo allows the user to export board positions as ASCII diagrams suitable for Sensei's Library or the lifein19x19.com forums, or in the SVG vector graphics format which should be suitable for printing.
 In both cases, the user can select a sub-area of the board to be shown in the export,